-- 1. Select Motion Detection - 2.
-Select a Region number (1 to 8). - 3.
-Enter a Region Name. - 4.
-Click Draw (the image shrinks slightly while you are drawing the zone). - Left-click to set the initial point.
+- 1. Select a Region number (1 to 8). - 2.
+Enter a Region Name. - 3.
+Click Draw (the image shrinks slightly while you are drawing the zone). - 4.
+Left click to set the initial point.
 Click several times around the area until defining a suitable polygon.
-Click the starting point again to complete the region. - Click Clear to restart drawing the polygon or cancel the current action. - Click Save to store the region in the dropdown Region list.
-The motion detection appears in the image as a blue polygon outline. - 7.
-Repeat as necessary for up to 8 regions.
+Click the starting point again to complete the region.